28/NoteworthyII/README.md

 and GhostLib is merged to Noteworthy II source.)
 4. ~~Add entries from Combat log to Quick Notes~~ (Decided to omit this as it is to complicated to be a nice-to-have feature.
 There are better add-ons that deal with this problem.)
+5. Refactor UI code - migrate from XML to Lua (programmable) UI
+6. Think about UI redesign (not yet confirmed)

 #### Requests from the community